Presidential Election Resources

 iCivics Election Games

 Put your students into the action with these election-focused civics games.
-Be sure to explore our Win the White House Family Guide to inspire election learning at home.

-Election Lesson Plans
+Presidential Election Lesson Plans

 Dive into our election curriculum with these print-and-go lesson plans that include simulations, vocabulary development, graphic organizers, and active participation opportunities.